sriyogesh94/dcos-docs/1.9/deploying-services/gpu.md

 After installing DC/OS with GPUs enabled, you can specify GPUs in your application definitions with the `gpus` parameter.

 # Installing DC/OS with GPUs Enabled
 GPUs must be enabled during DC/OS installation.
-Follow the instructions to enable GPUs based on your DC/OS deployment method.
+Follow the instructions below to enable GPUs based on your specific DC/OS deployment method.

 ## Custom DC/OS Installation with GPUs

 1. Install the [NVIDIA Management Library (NVML)](https://developer.nvidia.com/nvidia-management-library-nvml) on each node of your cluster that has GPUs.
+The minimum required NVIDIA driver version is 340.29.
 For detailed installation instructions, see the [Mesos GPU support documentation](http://mesos.apache.org/documentation/latest/gpu-support/#external-dependencies).
 1. Install DC/OS using the [custom advanced installation instructions](/docs/1.9/installing/custom/advanced/).
 Here are the GPU-specific configuration parameters:

-    -  [enable_gpu_isolation](/docs/1.9/installing/custom/configuration/configuration-parameters/#enable_gpu_isolation): Indicates whether to enable GPU support in DC/OS.
-This should be set to `true` if you are using GPUs.
+    -  **enable_gpu_isolation**: Indicates whether to enable GPU support in DC/OS.
+By default, this is set to `enable_gpu_isolation: 'true'`.
-    -  [gpus_are_scarce](/docs/1.9/installing/custom/configuration/configuration-parameters/#gpus_are_scarce): Indicates whether to treat GPUs as a scarce resource in the cluster.
-You can set the `gpus_are_scarce: 'true'` parameter to reserve GPUs exclusively for services that opt-in to consume GPUs via the [Mesos `GPU_RESOURCES` framework capability].
-Here is an example of setting this capability in a C++-based service.
+    -  **gpus_are_scarce**: Indicates whether to treat GPUs as a scarce resource in the cluster.
+By default, this is set to `gpus_are_scarce: 'true'`, which means DC/OS reserves GPU nodes exclusively for services that are configured to consume GPU resources.

-       ```
-       FrameworkInfo framework;
-       framework.add_capabilities()->set_type(
-           FrameworkInfo::Capability::GPU_RESOURCES);

-       GpuScheduler scheduler;

-       driver = new MesosSchedulerDriver(
-         &scheduler,
-         framework,
-         127.0.0.1:5050);

-        driver->run();
-       ```
+    For more information, see the [configuration parameter documentation](/docs/1.9/installing/custom/configuration/configuration-parameters/#enable_gpu_isolation) and Mesos [Nvidia GPU Support documentation](http://mesos.apache.org/documentation/latest/gpu-support/#external-dependencies).

 ## AWS EC2 DC/OS Installation with GPUs